Oral-Systemic Health Frequently Asked Questions

 What can I do at home to protect my oral health?

 Periodontal disease and tooth decay are diseases of bacterial origin.
-Meticulous oral hygiene and using antibacterial rinses and solutions are steps you can and should take at home.
+Meticulous oral hygiene, using oral care probiotic to repopulate the beneficial bacteria in the oral cavity, and using antibacterial rinses and solutions are steps you can and should take at home.
 By making good oral health a priority, you can be better assured of a health mouth and of lowered risk factors for developing other general health problems.